-- 171 Patents for designs.

-- 172 Right of priority.

-- 173 Term of design patent.
+- 171. Patents for designs. - 172.
+Right of priority and the property of 173.
+Term of design patent.

-CHAPTER 17 - SECRECY OF CERTAIN INVENTIONS AND FILING APPLICATIONS IN FOREIGN COUNTRIES
+CHAPTER 17-SECRECY OF CERTAIN INVENTIONS AND FILING APPLICATIONS IN FOREIGN COUNTRY

-- 181 Secrecy of certain inventions and withholding of patent. - 182 Abandonment of invention for unauthorized disclosure. - 183 Right to compensation. - 184 Filing of application in foreign country. - 185 Patent barred for filing without license. - 186 Penalty. - 187 Nonapplicability to certain persons. - 188 Rules and regulations, delegation of power.
+- Secrecy of certain inventions and withholding of patent. - Abandonment of invention for unauthorized disclosure. - Right of compensation. - 184.
+Filing of application in foreign country. - 185.
+Patent barred for filing without license. - 186.
+Penalty. - Nonapplicability to certain persons.
+187. - Rules and regulations, delegation of power.

-CHAPTER [18] 38 - PATENT RIGHTS IN INVENTIONS MADE WITH FEDERAL ASSISTANCE
+CHAPTER [18] 38-PATENT RIGHTS IN INVENTIONS MADE WITH FEDERAL ASSISTANCE

-- 200 Policy and objective.
+- 200. Policy and objective.

-- 201 Definitions.
+- 201. Definitions.

-- 202 Disposition of rights.
+- Disposition of rights.
+202.

-- 203 March-in rights.
+- 203. March-in rights.

-- 204 Preference for United States industry.
+- 204. Preference for United States industry.

-- 205 Confidentiality.
+- 205. Confidentiality.

-- 206- Uniform clauses and regulations.
+- Uniform clauses and regulations.
+206.

-- 207 Domestic and foreign protection of federally owned inventions.
+- Domestic and foreign protection of federally owned inven-

-- 208 Regulations governing Federal licensing.
+- 208. Regulations governing Federal licensing.

-- 209 Restrictions on licensing of federally owned inventions.
+- Restrictions on licensing of federaly owned inventions.
+209.

-- 210 Precedence of chapter.
+- 210. Precedence of chapters.

-- 211 Relationship to antitrust laws.
+- Relationship to antitrust laws.

-- 212 Disposition of rights in educational awards.
+- 212. Disposition of rights in educational awards.